Two DePaul professors test a personalized approach to intervention science, helping Chicago youth navigate unique social and emotional challenges

 “We made sure that everything in the S.O.S. program—the identified sources of stress, the examples and case studies, the language used by the group facilitators—is relevant to these specific teens.”

 S.O.S. gives at-risk teens skills in reducing stress, anxiety and aggression.
 The program includes 15 weekly group sessions during which the students learn to identify stress, understand its symptoms and causes, and manage it with a range of strategies.

 “We give them strategies they can put into action—problem-solving strategies, relaxation strategies, thought-stopping strategies, and alternative-thinking strategies—so they can gain some control,” says Robinson.
 “By the end of the sessions, the teens can monitor their stress levels day-to-day, put a strategy in place when they need to, and generally maintain their equilibrium.”

 Backed by a five-year grant of nearly $3 million from the National Institutes of Health, about 350 ninth-grade students enrolled in Chicago Public Schools (CPS) will participate in S.O.S. over the course of the study.

 The weekly S.O.S. sessions are staffed by professionals with advanced degrees and by DePaul graduate and undergraduate student volunteers.
-Rigorous before-and-after assessments pinpoint what's working and what's not.
+Rigorous before-and-after assessments pinpoint what is working and what isn’t.